How to remove Shop Together adware

 |Malware Removal (Windows)||

-A couple of examples of other software that is classified as adware too are Product Connecter, VirtualCharacterSearch and MessengerNow.
-It is common that adware developers promote it as useful, legitimate software that supposed to include some features, improve browsing experience, and/or be useful in some other way.
-Although, more often than not the only purpose of adware is to generate revenue for its developers.
-In other words, software of this type is useless to its users and can cause various problems.
+Commonly, adware developers promote these programs as useful, legitimate software that supposedly includes various features, improves the browsing experience, and are useful in other ways.
+In fact, the only purpose of adware is to generate revenue for its developers.
+I.e., software of this type is useless to regular users and can cause serious problems.

 How did adware install on my computer?